s8sun/gitPage/index.md

 ```

 ## Hobbies and Personal Interests
-- When I'm not working or studying I like traveling (especially road trips 🚗), camping in the mountains 🏕️, and hiking in the wilderness ⛰️.
+- When I'm not working or studying, I like traveling (especially road trips 🚗), camping in the mountains 🏕️, and hiking in the wilderness ⛰️.
 For me, traveling is a great way to de-stress.
-I'm very proud of my recent trip to Oregon and Washington.
-The sceneries in the national parks were astonishing.
+I recently went on a very fruitful trip to Oregon and Washington which astonished me with their sceneries.
 Here are some pictures of me in multiple parks.
-If you are into nature like me, we will likely be friends.
+If you are into nature like me, hit me up.
 - Follow me on instagram [<img src="assets/ig_logo.jpg">](https://www.instagram.com/allancrapblah/)

  My national parks checklist (and those that are coming)